Even if you speak French, foreigners who want to work in France should be prepared for all the challenges awaiting them at the fonctionaires.

 Many a happy week can be spent toing and froing between this office and that following the instructions of ill-humoured fonctionaires who appear to delight in telling the hapless foreigner that they need to go to ‘another office’.

 Many foreigners are therefore forced to work in the black economy.
-This can have disastrous consequences if you or your employer are caught, especially for you because you can be deported or imprisoned.
+This can have disastrous consequences if you or your employer are caught.
+You’ll likely get deported or imprisoned.
 I’ve haven’t actually heard of this happening to anyone, but I’ve seen the threatening posters in the fonctionaires offices, and they were scary enough!

 Having said that, the black economy is alive and kicking in France.
 In almost any expat community in France, someone will know somebody who will put a satellite dish up for cash, repair a roof for a few thousand euros less than an artisan and almost everyone in France is, or thinks they are, builders!